Using A Password Manager Or Moving To A New One

 - Test the Login

-- After creating a new login, I suggest you test it.
+- After creating a new login, I recommend testing it to ensure it works as expected.

 - Open the Bitwarden browser extension.